Art by Joseph Doolin

 Art by A. R. Tilburne

-Buried in the middle of the January 1944 is “He Came at Dusk” by Frank Belknap Long (1901-1994).
-A close friend of H. P. Lovecraft, Frank began his career writing horror but gradually moved into Science Fiction.
-Long wrote for the demanding Astounding Science Fiction.
-This particular tale would not have appealed to John W. Campbell, as it is not so much about Science as guilt.
+Buried in the middle of Weird Tales, January 1944 is “He Came at Dusk” by Frank Belknap Long returns with another tale of robots and marriage.
 Jim Reston is a robotic scientist.
 He has created a scholarly and artistic robot named Tom Gordon.
 Reston’s wife, Louise, is very fond of the machine and Reston has promised never to experiment on him.
 When the robot is destroyed, Louise scratches Jim’s face and calls him a murderer.
 Reston is driven to try and recreate Tom, even though he knows this is impossible.
 The resurrected Tom is not a gentle soul but an evil one.
 He attacks Reston, strangling him.
 If the scientist can only unplug the machine… He, of course, fails to do so.
 Long’s handling of the tale is the most sophisticated of the Weird Tales robot stories since S. Fowler Wright.
 It was also the last.

 FINAL THOUGHTS